Skip to main content

 WizeHive Zengine is quote-based enterprise pricing.
 Public procurement records and review sites suggest $5,000-$25,000+ annually depending on user count and module selection, with implementation as a separate line.

-GrantPipe is $199/month (Starter), $399/month (Growth), and $799/month (Audit-Ready), with custom pricing available for Enterprise.
+GrantPipe publishes Starter, Growth, and Audit-Ready pricing, with custom pricing available for Enterprise.
 No implementation retainer.
 The total cost of ownership reflects the different buyer profiles, not a feature gap.

 Federal compliance